mpdev-id/dxLeaveapp/public/API_DOCUMENTATION.md

-# DXLeave API Documentation
+# Cutikuy API Documentation

-Welcome to the **DXLeave API Documentation**.
-This document provides comprehensive information about all available API endpoints for the DXLeave Management System.
+Welcome to the **Cutikuy API Documentation**.
+This document provides comprehensive information about all available API endpoints for the Cutikuy Management System.

 ## 📚 Table of Contents